PhysBoom/torch-deeptype/README.md

 That’s all you need to get DeepType running end-to-end!

 If you're a more advanced user, you can also use the `SparsityLoss` and `ClusterRepresentationLoss` directly.

+## Acknowledgements

+This implementation is based on Runpu Chen's original implementation [here](https://github.com/runpuchen/DeepType.git).
+The original paper that introduced DeepType can be found [here](https://pubmed.ncbi.nlm.nih.gov/31603461/).